 Breastfeeding is one of the hardest skills that a new Mama will face.
-It is not like how they show it on TV.
+It's not like how they show it on TV.
 Breastfeeding is a learned skill that takes time for both you and your baby to learn.
-My breastfeeding support services are designed to help you feel supported, safe, and reassured that you have the help that you need.
+My breastfeeding support services are designed to help you feel supported, safe, and confident.
 I am here to guide you every step of the way.

-Every woman’s journey into breastfeeding is different and my job is to support you.
+Every Mama's breastfeeding journey is different and my job is to support you in your journey.

-As a lactation counsellor, I have over 13 years of experience helping Mamas establish breastfeeding and troubleshoot problems.
+As a lactation counsellor, I have over 15 years of experience helping Mamas establish breastfeeding and troubleshoot problems.
 It’s about empowering you so that you have the skills and confidence needed to successfully breastfeed your baby.
-It’s about knowing that you have support and are not alone in this.
+My role is to support you in whatever works best for you in your breastfeeding journey.

 Which breastfeeding support option is right for me?